-These two programs bring together rising leaders who are committed to working across sectors to help their communities prosper inclusively.
+These two Programs bring together rising leaders who are committed to working across sectors to help their communities prosper inclusively.
 Participants leave the programs equipped with new skills and relationships that will help them rebuild the commons.

-Growing from a partnership among the Itasca Project, the University of Minnesota’s Center for Integrative Leadership, and the Harvard Business School, the MYALP shares themes as well as selected faculty and content with Harvard Business School’s YALP Program, which includes cohorts from fourteen city cohorts across the nation.
-The Minnesota Young American Leaders Program provides an opportunity to bring rising leaders together to focus specifically not only on the inclusive economic development of their city, but also on challenges and opportunities of common concern to all generations across our state and region.
+Growing from a partnership among the Itasca Project, the University of Minnesota’s Center for Integrative Leadership, and the Harvard Business School, the Minnesota Young American Leaders Program shares themes, content, and selected faculty with the national Young American Leaders Program, which includes cohorts from fourteen city cohorts across the nation.
+The Minnesota Young American Leaders Program provides an opportunity to bring rising leaders together from six cities across Minnesota to focus on the inclusive economic development of their city and on challenges and opportunities of common concern to all generations across our state and region.

 It is time to nominate rising leaders for the 2022 Minnesota and